Gabrielingnau/RocketMovies/README.md

-# GitFav
+# RocketMovies
-The idea now is to create the front-end of the application RocketMovie
+The idea now is to create the front-end of the application RocketMovies
 # Technologies used
 react
 # Layout